kuchin/awesome-cto/README.md

 > &mdash; (chorus) Hello, Dima

-A curated **and opinionated** list of resources for Chief Technology Officers, with the emphasis on startups
+A curated **and opinionated** list of resources for Chief Technology Officers and VP R&D, with the emphasis on startups and hyper-growth companies

 ## Contents